 As a Cofounder of investor.com and Partner at Reink Media Group, Blain is responsible for bringing the mission of investor.com to life.
 Having conversations with everyday Americans about financial advice, speaking with industry leaders, and endless reading are his primary sources for inspiration.
 Quoted in The New York Times, Wall Street Journal, Forbes, and the Chicago Tribune, among others, and respected as a leading expert on the US online brokerage industry, Blain is also the head of research at StockBrokers.com.
 Honored as part of Crain's Detroit Business', Top 20 in their 20s, 2009 class, Blain was just 22.
 With his spare time, Blain is a technology enthusiast who loves reading, barbecuing during summer, and spending time with his wife and three children.

-“I’ve worked in the financial industry for nearly 15 years and have crossed paths with hundreds if not thousands of financial professionals.
+“I’ve worked in the financial industry for over 15 years and have crossed paths with hundreds if not thousands of financial professionals.
 Most share my same passions for investing and doing the right thing for their clients, but unfortunately, there are bad apples out there that blend into the crowd and end up doing more harm than good.
 It’s estimated on average that Americans lose $17 billion dollars a year to those bad actors through conflicting advice.
 If we can bring transparency to the financial advice space and make even a tiny dent on that figure to help keep more of American’s hard-earned investments out of the hands of those bad apples, then it’s all worth it.”

 Jessica heads data and research for investor.com.
 Her primary responsibility is maintaining the databases that feed the site’s numerous algorithms, including trust ratings and accolades.
 An industry veteran, she entered the financial industry at just 20 years old and previously held her Series 7, 66, 9, 10, 4, and 24 licenses.
 With a strong belief in fiduciary advice, Jessica left her licenses behind to join investor.com and fully dedicate herself to the fiduciary-first movement.
 When not nerding out on data, she enjoys traveling the world with her husband, trail running, and rocking out to live music.